Tchernobill/Confluence/Story/Arc 2/Scene 2.12.2.md

 "I don't want you to go," he said quietly, the admission scraping against his throat like broken glass.

 Her hands stilled.
 For a moment, the careful composure cracked, revealing something raw and wounded underneath.
 "I know you don't.
-But look at us, Vyr.
+But look at us, Kyr.
 Look at what we've become."

 He forced himself to meet her eyes, her face was real, present, familiar—but so had the dream-Isa been, right before the knife.